GerHobbelt/pforth/README.md

 Pforth does not fully supply all
 [standard wordsets](https://forth-standard.org/standard/words).

-Ex:forth does add few missing words, but many are still missing.
+Ex:forth does add a few missing words, but many are still missing.
-You should still be able to do all the things you might want to.
+However, you should still be able to do all the things you might want to.

 # Warnings

 This is a hobby project by one guy who knows nothing about FORTH, C, or even language implementations in general.
-It is mainly intended to fulfill my needs and probably has few bugs/flaws.
+It is mainly intended to fulfill my needs and probably has few a bugs/flaws.

 I do not try to sway you from using it.
 If you want to use C libraries with FORTH, I still believe ex:forth to be the